drlatt/algorithm-web-service/README.md

 # APIs implemented using the POST method
 Each algorithm mentioned above was implemented using two different APIs (/api/v1 and /api/v2).

-The `/api/v1` endpoints represent non-optimized implementations of the algorithms. \
+The `/api/v1` endpoints represent unoptimized implementations of the algorithms. \
 The `/api/v2` endpoints represent the optimized implementations of the algorithms.

 # API list